Population projections are not only about fertility; they are a long fiscal map for pensions, healthcare, labor supply, migration, and automation.

 As one of the fastest-ageing economies, Korea should read global demographics through labor supply and productivity investment.

-For this issue, start with old-age dependency, then check whether labor-force participation is moving through prices, physical supply, regulation, or financing conditions.
-A short-lived market shock, a quarter-long supply disruption, and a permanent rule change require different decisions.
+Start with old-age dependency, then check whether labor-force participation is moving through prices, physical supply, policy response, or financing conditions.
+A short market shock, a quarter-long supply disruption, and a permanent rule change require different decisions.

 Current Signals To Watch